Skip to content

 a dictionary mapping column names to literal values or Pixeltable expressions.

-• where (Optional['pixeltable.exprs.Predicate'], default: None ) –
+• where (Optional['pixeltable.exprs.Expr'], default: None ) –

-a Predicate to filter rows to update.
+a predicate to filter rows to update.

 • cascade (bool, default: True ) –